 Who should use in-market audiences?

 Businesses large and small can benefit from using in-market audiences.
 If you have customers who are represented in one of the in-market audiences, you should use this feature to reach more potential customers.
-For example, an auto business should associate ad groups to the "Vehicles/Motor Vehicles/Cars & Trucks" in-market audience.
+For example, an auto business should associate ad groups or campaigns to the "Vehicles/Motor Vehicles/Cars & Trucks" in-market audience.

 Who shouldn't use in-market audiences?